sssingh/pharmaceutical-sales-analysis-powerbi/README.md

 * How each of the sales team is performing?
 Who is the top sales rep? and which product class and product are each team selling most?

 ## Dataset
 The dataset contains Pharmaceutical Manufacturing Company’s Wholesale-Retail Data.
 The field description of the raw data is given below.
-The raw dataset `pharma-data.csv` can be downloaded from the repo.
+The raw dataset `pharma-data.csv` can be downloaded from [here](https://drive.google.com/file/d/1npKF_C2tG5psY-at4wvpEgh6T-7KHxEZ/view?usp=share_link)

 |Field|Description|
 |:---|:--|